-It seems as if every news outlets have at least one story a day related to the opiate crisis or opiate epidemic.
-The concerns aren’t unfounded either.
-More people are using, becoming addicted to, overdosing from, and dying due to opiates.
+It seems as if every news outlet has a daily story related to the opioid crisis or epidemic.
+These concerns are not unfounded either.
+More people are using, overdosing from, and dying due to opiates.

-Many people’s opiate addictions began through legitimate means.
-It usually begins with some accident and a prescription for pain pills.
-Over the last few years, the government has been shutting down what they call “pill mills”.
-As a result, this made it harder for people to satisfy their pill addiction.
+Many people’s opioid addictions began through legitimate channel.
+Often it starts with some injury and subsequently receiving a prescription for painkillers.
+Over the last few years, the government has been shutting down what they call “pill mills.”
+One unintended consequence is that this has made it harder for people to satisfy their addiction to narcotic pain medications.

-When pills ran out, people turned to other opiates like heroin.
-But even heroine has been getting more expensive and harder to get.
-And now it’s more dangerous.
+With prescription painkillers no longer readily available, people have turned to buying them illegally, as well as to other illicit opiates like heroin.
+But even heroin has become more expensive and harder to get.
+And now it’s also more dangerous.

-The outcry that the US is in the midst of an overdose epidemic is putting it lightly.
-In 2016 alone, 65,000 people died from drug overdoes, a 21% jump from 2015.
-While not all of those can be credited to opiates, a large number can.
+The statement that the United States is in the midst of an overdose epidemic is putting it lightly.
+In 2016 alone, 65,000 people died from drug overdoses, a 21% jump from 2015.
+While not all of those can be attributed to opioids such as Fentanyl, a large number can.

-Many are shocked to learn that Fentanyl only arrived on the illicit drug scene around 2012.
-In a few short years, it has raced ahead, beating out the traditional killers like meth and heroin in terms of death counts.
-It’s not surprising considering fentanyl is 50 times more potent than morphine and 10 times more potent than heroin.
+Many people are shocked to learn that Fentanyl only arrived on the illicit drug scene around 2012.
+In a few short years, use of the drug has exploded, beating out the traditional drugs like crystal meth and heroin in terms of fatalities.
+It’s not surprising, considering Fentanyl is 50 times more potent than morphine and 10 times more potent than heroin.
 Add to the mix the fact that most people aren’t aware they are taking it and you have the perfect recipe for an opiate epidemic.